piumaz/angular-pull-to-refresh/projects/pull-to-refresh/README.md

 }
 ```

-Or based on target element .scrollTop property:
+or based on target element .scrollTop property:

 ```
 <pull-to-refresh [config]="{